 Sesame Street premiered on public broadcasting television stations on November 10, 1969.
 It was the first show of its kind based on educational research and helped many children prepare for and succeed in school!
 Over its 41 year history, Sesame Street has produced over 4,000 shows.

 The library owns hundreds of DVDs with Elmo, Abby, Zoe, Baby Bear, Grover, Big Bird, Oscar the Grouch, Cookie Monster, The Count, Bert, Ernie and all your Sesame Street pals!

 Fresh City Life asked fashion designer Katie Wells to answer our questionnaire and she told us about fabric, fried food and the joys of lying.

-In the weeks leading up to our fashion spectacle Frock Out, each of our twelve designers will be featured here with their responses to the infamous Proust Questionnaire.
+In the weeks leading up to our fashion spectacle Frock Out, each of our eleven designers will be featured here with their responses to the infamous Proust Questionnaire.
 Marcel Proust (1871-1922), French novelist, critic and essayist, believed that people must know and understand themselves before they can know or understand others.